-In a time when affordable housing isn’t easy to come by, many people are looking for different ways to get a home.
-If it is a struggle to get enough money for a deposit or a mortgage, housing associations may offer you a cheaper alternative.
+In a time when affordable housing isn’t easy to come by, many people are looking for different ways to get on the property ladder.
+If you’re struggling to get enough money for a deposit or a mortgage, housing associations may offer you a cheaper alternative.

-And there is the opportunity for discounted Shared Ownership or outright buying of homes through the associations once you are a tenant.
+If you want to buy in the future, there are likely to be opportunities for discounted Shared Ownership or outright buying of homes through the association once you’re a tenant.

 - Applying to rent